mozilla-l10n/localizer-documentation/src/tools/pontoon/notifications.md

 Clicking `See all Notifications` at the bottom will take the user to the complete list of notifications.
 The same list can also be accessed by opening the `/notifications` URL directly (e.g. [pontoon.mozilla.org/notifications](https://pontoon.mozilla.org/notifications/)).

+## Receiving notifications via email

+Pontoon also offers the option to receive notifications via email, allowing users to stay informed about important events even when they're not actively using the platform.
+They can [choose to receive email notifications](users.md#user-settings) as a daily or weekly digest and customize their preferences by subscribing to specific notification types.

 ## Receiving notifications in the browser

-It’s possible to receive Pontoon’s notifications directly in the browser by installing the Pontoon Add-on.
-This add-on is available for both [Firefox](https://addons.mozilla.org/firefox/addon/pontoon-tools/) and [Chrome](https://chrome.google.com/webstore/detail/pontoon-add-on/gnbfbnpjncpghhjmmhklfhcglbopagbb).
+Pontoon notifications can be delivered directly to your browser through the Pontoon Add-on, which is compatible with both [Firefox](https://addons.mozilla.org/firefox/addon/pontoon-tools/) and [Chrome](https://chrome.google.com/webstore/detail/pontoon-add-on/gnbfbnpjncpghhjmmhklfhcglbopagbb).

 ## Disabling notifications